catyugu/AI-programming-rules/c++-scalable-scientific-calculation-project.md

 20. **Plan and checklists:** For the future developers to take on your work, please always provide a plan document with clear todos and checklists.
 Before implementing anything, check out the document file.
 Whenever you finished something in the checklist, please update the document.
 21. **Proper cmake configuration:** Use CPM to mangage dependencies.
 After any update on cmake scripts, you should rerun configuration before rebuild.
 22. **Consider MPI parallelism:** Your code should be able to run in parallel with MPI without breaking down.
 Everytime you add a new functionality, your test shall include both the serial and parallel cases.
+23. **Test coverage:** Always make sure 100% test coverage.
+You may check the test coverage by runnning `ctest -T coverage` after a successful build in Debug mode.